janpaepke/reversible-effect/README.md

 Reversible version of `object.addEventListener`. [→ docs for original](https://developer.mozilla.org/docs/Web/API/EventTarget/addEventListener)

 This function has two overloads, which switch based on the provided `target`.
-If the target is an Object we have an event map for, typescript will both limit the type to the ones that are supported, as well as
+If `target` is an object we know the supported event types for, typescript will both limit `type` to supported types and provide the correct event type to the `callback`.

 ```ts
 function addReversibleEventListener(